FAQs

 - The appearance of the veins is causing you distress

-If you are experiencing pain, even if it is just a dull ache, it is important to seek medical help.
-Additionally, even if you do not need to see a doctor immediately, you should take steps to prevent the varicose veins from worsening.
+If you're having pain, even if it's just a dull ache, don't hesitate to get help.
+Also, even if you don't need to see a doctor about your varicose veins, you should take steps to keep them from getting worse.
+(See: How can I prevent varicose veins and spider veins?)

 How are varicose veins diagnosed?

-Varicose veins are typically diagnosed through a physical examination.
-Your doctor will examine your legs while you are standing or sitting with your legs dangling.
-They will ask about your symptoms, including any pain you may have.
-In some cases, additional tests may be required to determine the extent of the problem and rule out other disorders.
-An ultrasound is commonly used to visualize the veins' structure, check blood flow, and look for blood clots.
-This test uses sound waves to create images of the veins and helps in diagnosing the condition accurately.
+A vascular surgeon in Dallas, TX may diagnose your varicose veins based on a physical exam.
+Your doctor will look at your legs while you're standing or sitting with your legs dangling.
+He or she may ask you about your symptoms, including any pain you have.
+Sometimes, you may have other tests to determine the problem's extent and to rule out other disorders.
+You might have an ultrasound, which is used to see the veins' structure, check the blood flow in your veins, and look for blood clots.
+This test uses sound waves to create pictures of structures in your body.

 Why do I need to get an ultrasound exam?

-An ultrasound exam, specifically a Doppler Duplex Ultrasound Scan, is crucial for identifying the source of damaged veins.
-This scan provides a visual window into the diseased, refluxing veins beneath the skin's surface.
-By pinpointing the exact cause of varicose veins, we can customize a treatment plan for each patient and each damaged vein.
-Addressing the problem at its source makes the treatments quicker, more effective, and less painful than traditional methods like vein stripping.
-The ultrasound scan is especially important if you have had previous vein treatments.
+The first step in finding the right treatment for damaged veins is finding its source.
+A Doppler Duplex Ultrasound Scan provides a visual window, revealing the diseased, refluxing veins beneath the skin's surface.
+With this diagnostic capability, as a vascular surgeon in Dallas, TX, we can pinpoint the exact cause of varicose veins and customize a treatment plan for each patient and each damaged vein.
+Because the problem is dealt with at its source, the treatments are quicker, more effective, and less painful than traditional methods, such as vein stripping.
+The ultrasound scan is especially important if you have had previous vein treatment.

 Can the treatment be done during pregnancy?
 Or how soon after if not during?